-APPLICATION MATERIALS TO CONTROL EXPLANATIONS i DORMANT.
-Apply just before growth starts.
-Lime-sulphur, 121⁄2 gallons, and water to make 100 gallons, for scale insects, or 3% oil for mites or scale.
+1 LLOMS 4 APPLICATION MATERIALS TO CONTROL EXPLANATIONS DORMANT.
+Apply just before growth starts, Lime-sulphur, 121⁄2 gallons, and water to make 100 gallons, for scale insects, or 3% oil for mites or scale.
 Scale insects and mites.
 Whether or not this application is necessary will depend on the prevalence of mite eggs or scale.
-5. PRE-BLOSSOM.
-Just as leaf buds burst and before blos- soms open.
+6 PRE-BLOSSOM.
+Just as leaf buds burst and before blossoms open.
 Lead arsenate, 3 lb. plus corrective.
-(See Sections 3 and 33) and water to make 100 gallons.
+(See sections 3 and 33) and water to make 100 gallons.
 Curculio.
-Curculio coming out from hibernation feed on the opening buds.
-This application is important, ů, PETAL-FALL.
+Curculio coming out from hiberaation feed on the opening buds.
+This appli- cation is important. m PETAL-FALL.
 Just after the petals have fallen.
 Wettable sulphur 4 to 6 lb, and lead arsenate, 3 lb, plus corrective.
-(See Sections 3 and 33) in 100 gallons.
-Curculio, leaf spot and brown-rot.
-This spray is important for leaf-spot, brown-rot, and curculio.
+(See sections 3 and 33) in 100 gallons.
+Curculio, leaf spot and brown rot.
+This spray is important for leaf spot, brown rot, and curculio.
 4. TWO-WEEKS.
 Ten days to two weeks after No. 3.
 Wettable sulphur 4 to 6 lb, and lead arsenate, 3 lb, plus corrective.
-(See Sections 3 and 33) in 100 gallons.
-Curculio, leaf spot and brown-rot.
-The number of early summer applications necessary will depend on the prevalence of leaf-spot and curculio.
-Leaf-spot is not serious in some districts. ນ້ LATE SUMMER.
-About one month before harvest.
-Wettable sulphur, 4 to 6 lb, in 100 gallons.
-See Section 8.
-Brown-rot and leaf spot.
-This is an important application in the control of brown-rot. .0 .
-SPECIAL.
+(See sections 3 and 33) in 100 gallons.
+Curculio, leaf spot and brown rot.
+The number of early summer applications necessary will depend on the prevalence of leaf spot and curculio.
+Leaf spot is not serious in some districts. ທ່ LATE SUMMER, About one month before harvest.
+Wettable sulphur, 4 to 6 lb. in 100 gallons.
+See Sec.
+8. Brown rot and leaf spot.
+This is an important application in the control of brown rot.
+9 SPECIAL.
 One week to ten days before harvest.
 Sulphur dust (with small percentage of a fluffer), or a non-staining spray.
-(See Section 8.)
-Brown-rot, This application is very important to prevent the development of rot as the fruit ripens and during transit.
+(See Sec.
+8.)
+Brown rot.
+This application is very important to prevent the development of rot as the fruit ripens and during transit.
+I of lime-sulphur or oil-bordeaux will eliminate many spores of black knot.
+The usual summer sprays also help check new infection.
+See Section 77 for instructions on oil-bordeaux.

-Basic lead arsenate does not require a corrective.
-See Section 13.
+Basic lead arzenate does not require a corrective.
+See Sec.
+13.